ntkjer/go-algos/chapter1/hw.md

 ## 1.3.8
 it was the - the best - of times - - - it was - the - -
 >>it
+## 1.3.9
+infix
+## 1.3.10
+eval postfix written
+## 1.3.11
+Done
+## 1.3.12

+## 1.3.13
+b c and d are impossible since a dequeue would mean that we remove the first item queued. therefore `n < N `Item where n is the smaller of numbers from 0-9.
+Since items are inserted in ascending order, we cannot break the ascsending queue.

+## 1.3.14
+wont work with constant var size for arrays as the size is inherently part of the type in go.

+## 1.3.15